MuhammadFaizanHaidar/attendance-management-for-lifterlms/readme.txt

 - **NEW**: Email notifications for low attendance
 - **IMPROVED**: Enhanced error handling and graceful degradation
 - **IMPROVED**: Better database indexing and query optimization

+**⚠️ IMPORTANT - MIGRATION REQUIRED FOR EXISTING USERS:**

+If you're upgrading from version 1.x to 2.0.0, you **MUST** run the data migration tool to move your attendance data from the old storage system to the new optimized database table.

+**How to Migrate Your Data:**

+1. After updating to version 2.0.0, you'll see an admin notice at the top of your WordPress admin area prompting you to run the migration.

+2. Click the "Go to Migration Tool" button, or navigate to **LifterLMS → Courses → Attendance Migration** from your WordPress admin menu.

+3. Review the migration statistics showing:
+   - How many attendance records are in the old system (Meta Storage)
+   - How many records are already in the new system (Custom Table)

+4. Click the **"Start Migration"** button to begin the migration process.

+5. The migration will run in the background and show a progress bar.
+Wait for it to complete.

+6. After migration completes, click **"Clean Up Meta Data"** to remove the old data from user meta (optional but recommended for performance).

+7. Verify your attendance data is working correctly by checking:
+   - Student attendance records in course edit pages
+   - Attendance reports dashboard
+   - Student attendance statistics

+**Important Notes:**
+- The migration process is safe and non-destructive.
+Your data will remain in both locations until you choose to clean up.
+- You can continue using the plugin normally during migration - it will work with both old and new data.
+- We recommend backing up your database before running the migration (standard WordPress best practice).
+- If you encounter any issues, the migration can be run multiple times safely.

+**For New Installations:**
+If you're installing version 2.0.0 for the first time, no migration is needed.
+The plugin will automatically use the new database structure.

 *1.0.3*
 - Tested with latest versions of WordPress and LifterLMS.